yoyoduan/yoyoduan.github.io/_posts/2025-06-19-learning-kubernetes-by-building-a-personal-blog-site-part1.md

 ```

 This installs:
-* Ruby – Jekyll is a Ruby program, so this is essential.
+* **Ruby** – Jekyll is a Ruby program, so this is essential.
 This comes from the `ruby-full`.
-* Gem –  The Ruby package manager, used to install Ruby packages, called **gems**.
+* **Gem** – The Ruby package manager, used to install Ruby packages called **gems**.
 It’s included in `ruby-full` as well.
-* Node.js – Required by the Jekyll Chirpy theme to support features like search and dark mode.
-Obviously, this comes from the `nodejs`.
+* **Node.js** – Required by the Jekyll Chirpy theme to support features like search and dark mode.
+This comes from the `nodejs`.
-* Other prerequisites build tools: `build-essential` and `zlib1g-dev`.
+* **Other prerequisite build tools**: `build-essential` and `zlib1g-dev`.
 These are needed to compile certain Ruby gems.
 Honestly, I don’t fully understand what they do either — and that’s okay.
 You can still follow this guide without knowing the details.

-Now, install the required gems-Jekyll and Bundler:
+Now, install the required gems — Jekyll and Bundler:

 ```bash
 echo '# Install Ruby Gems to ~/gems' >> ~/.bashrc